jimmyycodes/Frugal-Finder/README.md

 CI testing will always run and check for all tests to pass in the App.test.js file when pushing to any branch or merging any two branches.

+### Environment Variable
+In order to run the app fully, you will need an environment variable.
+Please contact any of us to receive this.